Chapter 3 : Sage D'Arc

 “But he will never go for me,” Sage stated, “I mean look at me-”

 “Exactly,” Rani assured, “look at you.
 You’re gorgeous.
 You are the epitome of beauty in this school.
 Every guy would keel over for you and every girl would kill to be you.
-How do you even know that he doesn’t enjoy bumping
+How do you even know that he doesn’t enjoy bumping into you?”

 The last of the Slytherin students had made their way up the two separate set of stairs, whichever led to their perspective dormitories, leaving Lucius the last prefect in the common room, or so he thought.
 As always the dimly lit common room, draped in dark green curtains and matching rugs and vases and elegantly decorated with complimenting furniture with a gothic chandelier hanging in the center, provided a type of gloomy solace that Lucius craved to soak in occasionally.
 Since their first night back, he had yet allowed himself to enjoy the silent solidarity of the Slytherin common room until tonight.

 After the last student had fled up the stairs, Lucius relaxed himself on the grim green couch situated in front of the grand fireplace.
 He had absorbed his quiet environment into him until the silence had been broken.

 The voice had been all too familiar.
 How could he not recognize it as the voice had belonged to the person that he had worked so hard to avoid during the day?